 The MEPs' proposal argues that Europe's 27 member states currently operate nearly 180 different weapons systems compared to 30 in the United States, creating massive duplication and preventing economies of scale.
 Joint procurement and standardization could save billions while improving interoperability—the ability of different nations' forces to work together effectively.

 Critics point to significant obstacles.
 Defense policy remains a national competency under EU treaties, meaning any defense union would require treaty changes that must be ratified by all member states—a process that could take years and faces opposition in several capitals.
 France, which has the EU's largest military and nuclear arsenal, has historically resisted supranational defense structures that might constrain its strategic autonomy.
-Meanwhile, nations like Poland and the Baltic states see NATO and American forces as their ultimate security guarantee and fear a European defense union might weaken the transatlantic alliance.
+Meanwhile, nations like and the see and American forces as their ultimate security guarantee and fear a European defense union might weaken the transatlantic alliance.